Bcastillo44/FinTech-Case-Study---Betterment/README.md

 They use robo-advisers, which asks the users a series of questions to determine their risk tolerance.
 Using robo advisers also allows them to charge a lot less for investment fees.

-What Betterment has done is cutting the financial advisor, and instead use robot with advanced algorithms to interact with the users and perform the investments.
+What Betterment has done is cut out the in-person financial advisor experience, and instead use automated robo-advisors with advanced algorithms to interact with the users and perform the investments.

 Strengh: Financial education, does the investing for you.
 Low investment fees.
 Weaknesses: Algorithms arent perfect, limited investing options.